-Seventeen surveys spanning more than twelve years have been made on the three inshore locations since April 2006.
-Algal cover was significantly higher on Victor Islet over this period than in the other two inshore locations (Table 8, Figure 11).
-Although there were large and significant fluctuations in algal cover on these inshore locations there has also been an overall upward trend over the past twelve years, especially on Round Top Island and Slade Islet.
-Since the 2006 baseline algal cover increased from about 1% to 42% on Round Top, 5% to 49% on Slade and 22% to 51% on Victor.
+Nineteen surveys spanning more than thirteen years have been made on the three inshore locations since April 2006.
+Algal cover was significantly higher on Victor Islet over this period than in the other two inshore locations (Table 8, Figure 10).
+Although there were large and significant fluctuations in algal cover on these inshore locations there has also been an overall upward trend over the past thirteen years, especially on Round Top Island and Slade Islet.
+Since the 2006 baseline algal cover increased from about 1% to 21% on Round Top, 5% to 25% on Slade and 22% to 40% on Victor.

 Similar benthic surveys for another project were carried out on Keswick Island in 2001 (Ayling and Ayling 2001).
 This survey looked at three sites in each of the three bays incorporated into the present ambient survey.
-Mean algal cover over the three bays in 2001 was 35%, very similar to the 32% recorded during the latest survey in July 2018.
+Mean algal cover over the three bays in 2001 was 35%, slightly higher than the 30% recorded during the latest survey in June 2019 but similar to the Jan 2019 level.
 Algal cover seems to have remained very similar on Keswick for almost 20 years but has increased markedly on the inshore locations.

-There have been significant changes in the cover of hard corals over the twelve years at all three inshore locations (Table 8, Figure 12).
-Between the original capital dredging baseline in April 2006 and the impact of Cyclone Ului in March 2010, coral cover at all three locations only fluctuated slightly (Figure 12), with 23-25% cover on Victor, 32-35% on Round Top and about 40% on Slade.
+There have been significant changes in the cover of hard corals over the thirteen years at all three inshore locations (Table 8, Figure 11).
+Between the original capital dredging baseline in April 2006 and the impact of

+Cyclone Ului in March 2010, coral cover at all three locations only fluctuated slightly (Figure 11), with 23-25% cover on Victor, 32-35% on Round Top and about 40% on Slade.
 Damage from Cyclone Ului reduced coral cover at all three locations but the effect was greatest on Slade (from 42% down to 30%) and Round Top (36% down to 28%) compared with Victor (26% down to 23%).
-In the following seven years there were further reductions in coral cover on Round Top Island and Slade Islet due to disease, floods and weaker cyclone events but Victor Islet managed an increase in coral cover to a level nominally higher than during the April 2006 baseline (Figure 12).
+In the following seven years there were further reductions in coral cover on Round Top Island and Slade Islet due to disease, floods and weaker cyclone events but Victor Islet managed an increase in coral cover to a level nominally higher than during the April 2006 baseline (Figure 11).
 Category 4 Cyclone Debbie impacted all three inshore locations in March 2017 causing further coral cover reductions, especially on Slade and Victor Islets.
-Coral cover has not increased in the 18 months since Cyclone Debbie in these three locations and at between 18-20% is now a mean of 42% lower than it was during the 2006 baseline.
+Coral cover did not increase in the first 18 months following Cyclone Debbie in these three locations and at between 18-20% was a mean of 42% lower than it was during the 2006 baseline.
+Over the past 12 months coral cover has finally begun to increase again at these inshore locations, increasing from a grand mean of 18.9% in July 2018 to 21.5% in June 2019.

-Mean coral cover on Keswick Island during the 2001 survey mentioned above (Ayling and Ayling 2002) was 32%, the same as the coral cover of 32% recorded during the July 2018 ambient survey seventeen years later.
+Mean coral cover on Keswick Island during the 2001 survey mentioned above (Ayling and Ayling 2002) was 32%, almost the same as the coral cover of 31% recorded during the June 2019 ambient survey eighteen years later.